demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_Retrieve_File_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook retrieves and unzips files from CrowdStrike Falcon and returns a list of the files that were and were not retrieved.
+This playbook retrieves and unzips files from CrowdStrike Falcon Intelligence Sandbox and returns a list of the files that were and were not retrieved.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.